Vova4o/VPSSetup/README.md

-# VPS Setup Automation
+# VPSSetup - Automated VPS Deployment Tool

-Fast and reliable VPS setup automation tool for quick deployment of web projects with subdomain registration, NGINX configuration, and SSL certificate setup.
+Fast and reliable VPS setup automation tool that eliminates the pain of manual server configuration.
+Automates VPS creation, DNS management, NGINX configuration, security hardening, and system updates.

 ## Why?

-I'm sick and tired of VPS configuration.
-The constant back-and-forth between different dashboards just to setup a VPS, then switching to SSH terminals to read logs, configure NGINX, setup SSL certificates, manage DNS records...
+Sick and tired of VPS configuration?
+The constant back-and-forth between different dashboards just to setup a VPS, then switching to SSH terminals, configuring NGINX, managing DNS records, setting up SSL certificates...
 It's exhausting and time-consuming.

 Every single deployment meant:
 - Logging into the VPS provider dashboard
 - Spinning up a server
 - Switching to the domain registrar to configure DNS